DanNYSPD/DanNYSPD.github.io/_pages/about.md

 ]
 design: 'BPMN, UML, Mockups'
 ---
-😄 Self-learner, curious, adaptable full-stack engineer with 4+ years of experience developing web-based solutions: applications, APIs, SOAP, and REST services/microservices focused in PHP and Java.
-Development of SDK and examples in many programming languages to allow customers to integrate easier with the company services.
-Proposed standards and guides and developed internal tools for the QA and Help Desk areas.
-Experience leading a team of junior developers for web projects.
+Senior Full-stack engineer with 8+ years of experience designing, modeling, and developing web-based solutions: applications, APIs, SOAP, and REST services/microservices using Python, Django, PHP, Java and multiple frameworks.
+Proven ability to optimize performance, upgrade systems, resolve complex technical challenges, and deliver high-quality solutions.
+Proposed and implemented standards, guides, resources and developed internal tools for the DEV, QA and Help Desk areas.
+Seeking a challenging role in an environment where I can contribute to innovative projects with the best industry practices.

- 👀 I’m interested in developing interesting and useful projects, especially web projects as a fullstack developer, I like to improve things with new ideas, features, better architecture, code design, patterns, and practices.
-Something that I enjoy to find ways to make things easier, less prone to errors, and more understandable.
+ 👀 I’m interested in developing impactful projects, especially web projects as a fullstack developer, I like to improve things with new ideas, features, better architecture, code design, patterns, and practices.
+I enjoy to find ways to make things easier, less prone to errors,more robust and mantainable.

 📫 You can reach me via LinkedIn, sorry If I'm not so active in this social network but I will answer as soon as I notice your message and I have the appropriate time.

+### VS code extensions contributions:
+I have contributed to VsCode Extensions:

+  [Context-Organizer](https://github.com/devaniljr/context-organizer) A vscode extension that allow to group related files by context.

+  [vscode-php-getters-setters](https://github.com/DanNYSPD/vscode-php-getters-setters) A vscode extension that provides functionalities for PHP code such as creating useful methods based on propeties.

 You can know more about me in  [LinkedIn](https://www.linkedin.com/in/daniel-hernandez-fco).
 You can know about my [experience](/experience)